algolia/magento/_src/m1-upgrade.md

 layout: m1-documentation
 title: Upgrade to new version
 permalink: /doc/m1/upgrade/
+description: Learn how to upgrade the Algolia extension for Magento
 ---

 It's strongly recommended to use [Modman](https://github.com/colinmollenhour/modman) to install the extension.
 Other installation methods are not supported.